 How long is the break between periods in a hockey game?

-In professional hockey, there are two intermissions of 17 minutes each, which are between the first and second periods and between the second and third periods.
+Professional hockey has two intermissions of 17 minutes each, between the first and second periods and between the second and third periods.
 However, the length of intermissions can vary depending on the league or level of play.

 Can a hockey game go on indefinitely?

-In professional hockey, a shootout is used to determine the winner if the game is tied after overtime.
+In professional hockey, a shootout determines the winner if the game is tied after overtime.
 In playoffs, overtime periods are played until a team scores a goal, with no limit on the number of periods played.
 However, it is highly unlikely for a game to go on indefinitely due to fatigue and other factors.